What is Horse Racing 'Form'?

 The previous form of a racehorse and the analysis and understanding of what it represents and tells you about previous performances is the single most important factor in assessing the chances of a horse in a race in future events.

 The only exception to this is information the stable hand that looks after the horse may have as to its current and recent wellbeing.
 Although they are not that free of sharing this information beyond a very small stable circle.

-If you are looking to be as informed as you can possibly be about a horse's chance in a future ever, then reading the horse in question's form along with the form and lines of the other runners in the race is the best way.
+If you are looking to be as informed as you possibly can be about a horse's chance in the future, then reading the horse in question's form along with the form and lines of the other runners in the race is the best way.

 What Information is Available in Racing Form?